JoseCortezz25/MiFolioApp/README.md

-# Distributed Systems Project Client
+# Mi Folio App - Distributed Systems Project Client

 ![](screenshot.png)

-Mi Folio is an educational project for the distributed systems course created with Express and Handlebars.
+Mi Folio App is an educational project for the distributed systems course created with Express and Handlebars.

 # Getting Started with Create React App